 And then, practice, practice, practice...if you want to get to Carnegie Hall ☺

-We always suggest three rehearsals: walk through, run through and dress rehearsal.
-The next time is "Showtime!" and is usually the best one of all!
+I always suggest three rehearsals: walk through, run through and dress rehearsal.
+Next comes "Showtime!"
+This is usually the best one of all!

 We've learned over and over that going through these steps will help every presenter hear a "Yes!" more often.

-So the next time you need to develop and deliver a persuasive presentation, start with the end-in-mind and you'll be much more successful.
+So the next time you need to develop and deliver a persuasive presentation, or any strategic communications, start with the end-in-mind and you'll be much more successful.